angyts/e28/game/README.md

 - Traditionally the score is given to the codemaker for every tries the codebreaker makes.
 But in my game, I will just record the total number of tries made.

  ## Pseudocode
+ I'm going to call the colors by the first letter: g,r,y,b,o,p

  Backend js:
  A digit is assigned to each colour.